 There are no state income taxes here.
 However, make sure to file your federal income tax withholdings, which include 12.4% for Social Security (6.2% to be withheld from your employee’s paycheck and the other half from your bank account) and 2.9% for Medicare (1.45% to be withheld from your employee’s paycheck and the other half from your bank account).

 Alaska charges state unemployment insurance taxes (SUTA), which it calls Employment Security Tax (ES).
 While most states base this on your direct benefits costs, Alaska measures changes in your payrolls to approximate benefits costs.
 It says this method keeps the unemployment fund solvent and is simpler and cheaper to administrate.
 You file online or via mail with the TQ01.

 SUTA is charged on the taxable wage base of that year, which is defined as 75% of the statewide average annual earnings of workers covered by the program.
-In 2022, that amount is $45,200.
+In 2023, the wage base is $47,100.